maksimmishakov/mismatch-recruiter/AMVERA_DEPLOYMENT_GUIDE.md

-# 🚀 MisMatch Deployment Guide - Amvera (Lamoda Cloud)
+# 🚀 MisMatch Deployment Guide - Amvera (Mismatch Cloud)

 ## Overview

-This guide covers deploying the MisMatch AI Resume Analysis Platform to Amvera (Lamoda's cloud platform).
+This guide covers deploying the MisMatch AI Resume Analysis Platform to Amvera (Mismatch's cloud platform).
 Amvera is the recommended platform for Russian deployment with excellent support for FastAPI applications.

 ## Quick Start (5-10 minutes)